rohankotanu/mybots/README.md

 The joint axes are all aligned with the y-axis, as this was found to result in the best movement.

-# Fitness

-The fitness function is the negative x-position of the first link (leftmost link).
-The farther left (negative x-direction) the snake travels, the higher its fitness value.

 # Running the code

 To run the program, simply type the following into the terminal window: